tjk213/tk-dotfiles/README.md

 We don't want to assume that all repos on the client machine are using the same key and/or talking to the same github account, so we use `--local` to limit this configuration to repo scope.
 You can confirm the results with `git config --list --show-scope`.

 That's it - your local copy of `tk-dotfiles` (or, perhaps, your user account or whole machine) now has access to your github profile, and from there it can access any repo to which your github account has read/write privileges.

+## Installation

+Activate any or all of the config files in this repo by symlinking them from your home directory.

+**TODO**: Should we write a setup script for creating these links?
+This could include OS-based conditionals like the one below for `htop`.

+### HTOP

+On Linux, `.htoprc` can be activated in standard fashion - just link to it from `$HOME/.htoprc`.

+On MacOS, `htop` seems to ignore `$HOME/.htoprc`.
+Instead, link to `tk-dotfiles/.htoprc` from `$HOME/.config/htop/htoprc`.